kontur/fontsampler-wordpress-plugin/readme.txt

 6. This is how you include a Fontsampler in a page or post: Simply add the shortcode for the created Fontsampler to your text

 == Changelog ==

+= 0.4.5 =
+* FEATURE: Introduced site-wide toggle setting to proxy file URLs, so that the physical file location is not exposed
+* FIX: Fixed overwriting sample text dropdown texts not getting displayed correctly in the front end
+* FIX: Various minor code improvements to avoid PHP notices and warnings

 = 0.4.4 =
 * FIX: Made 'init' and 'fina' Opentype Features available in the context menu for fonts that support them